 Her pieces have the look and feel of old-school tattoo art, but what really drew me in was her use of copper ink on black paper.
 The end result is always absolutely stunning.

-Sergio only recently became more active on Instagram, but his works infuse traditional themes from his native Mexico with contemporary messages and political activism in a way that shouldn’t be missed.
+Sergio only recently became more active on Instagram, but he’s quickly become one of the most prolific linocut artists on Instagram.
+His works infuse traditional themes from his native Mexico with contemporary messages and political activism in a way that shouldn’t be missed.

 Even if you’re not familiar with Mexican culture, his account is worth following for the way he plays with light and darkness in his compositions.
 He also has a few stop motion videos of him completing his work which are a joy to watch.